How do you know a parent needs more help than you can give? Here’s how to tell when they need assisted living.

 If you make the decision that your parent would benefit from round-the-clock, comprehensive care, it’s good to understand all that assisted living communities offer to support your loved one and for you.

 For example, before moving into an Elder Care Alliance community, each resident receives a comprehensive physical, cognitive, social, emotional, and spiritual status assessment.
 This information is used to create a detailed resident care plan, outlining how staff members will provide personalized care for each resident.

 “The focus during the initial evaluation process is to obtain a holistic understanding of a resident, in addition to thoroughly reviewing his/her medical history,” Dolcine-Joseph says.
 “You want to get to know that person in depth: What are their stories and special memories?
 What are their likes and dislikes?
 What support services do they need to live an active and fulfilling life?”

-The staff also consult with primary care physicians, caregivers, social workers and family members to get a comprehensive understanding of each resident.
+The staff also consults with primary care physicians, caregivers, social workers, and family members to get a comprehensive understanding of each resident.
 Learning about an individual’s needs helps Elder Care Alliance provide the best possible community living experience for seniors—which, over time, can have an overwhelmingly positive effect on their well-being.

 “Adult children of Elder Care Alliance residents have said, ‘I never thought my mother would be able to get out of her room, and here she is, the belle of the ball, leading activities,’” Dolcine-Joseph says.
 “Once adult children see their parents are really being catered to, are medically stable, and are able to socialize again, they thank our staff for helping their parents live an active and engaged life in a safe and supportive environment.”